Dimensional Rift

 Targeting is a unique part of Dimensional Rift because you cannot just choose any card on the field.
 You actually target zones, not cards, and you must use the card's arrows to determine what other zones it can "reach".

-When a card says "target creature" or "target card" it actually means "target non-empty creature zone" or "target non-empty zone".
+When a card says "target creature" or "target card" it is just shorthand meaning "target non-empty creature zone" or "target non-empty zone".
 Whichever card is in the targeted zone at time of resolution will be the target of the effect.
 Targets must be valid both at time of activation and also at time of resolution.
 So, for example, for a "target creature" effect, there must be a creature on the target zone at time of activation and also at the resolution time.
 If there is no longer a creature in the zone, the effect fizzles.
 If the card doing the targeting moves, rotates, or has its arrows changed in between activation and resolution, the target zone must still be connected during resolution, or the effect fizzles.

 Inactive zones can still be targeted if there is a valid card in it (unless otherwise specified).
 For example, if a creature with Explorer moves to a inactive zone, it can still be targeted by a "Target creature" effect.